Snehamante Idera: Plot

 Chandru accuses Padmini of trying to kill him.
 Padmini threatens to leave the house if Aravind remains friends with Chandru and does not throw him out of the house.
 Aravind then reveals to her that he had accidentally killed Chandru's deaf-and-dumb younger brother (Master Abhinai) when they were children, which traumatized him so much that he never told anyone about it.
 Since then, he has been looking out for Chandru out of the guilt that he had no one else in his life anymore.
 Gowtham overhears their conversation and tells Chandru about it to anger him.
 Chandru fights with Aravind, breaks their friendship, and leaves the house.
 Aravind tries to convince Chandru to return and marry Amrita, even if he cannot repair their friendship.
 However, in the process, Aravind falls from a cliff and seemingly dies.
 Although Chandru tries to save Aravind, he blames himself for Aravind's fall.
 Chandru later realizes that his brother was accidentally killed and that Aravind was not intentionally at fault.

 Five years later, Chandru is a Major in the Indian Army and has never returned to Aravind's home since his supposed death.
 He receives a letter from Kimoo stating that Aravind is not dead, but in a vegetative state, not responding to anyone and only sitting in a corner.
 Chandru immediately leaves for Aravind's house, where he also learns that Aravind and Padmini have a young son whose name is Chandru, in tribute to their friendship.
 Meanwhile, Gowtham, who has been torturing Padmini and Amrita since Aravind went into the vegetative state, finds out that Chandru has returned and beats him up.
-On hearing Chandru's cries, Aravind wakes up from his coma state and subdues Gowtham and his goons.
-In the end, Aravind, Chandru, and Krishnamurthy, as well as Aravind and Padmini & Chandru and Amrita, are reunited happily.
+On hearing Chandru's cries, Aravind wakes up and subdues Gowtham and his goons.
+In the end, Aravind, Chandru, and Krishnamurthy, as well as Aravind and Padmini, and Chandru and Amrita, are reunited happily.